kinojms/obsidian-notes/CSOPESY/BOOK - Operating Systems.md

 Interrupts are used for many other purposes and are a key part of how OS and our hardware interact.

-For example, when the CPU is interrupted, it stops what it's currently doing and immediately tran
+For example, when the CPU is interrupted, it stops what it's currently doing and immediately transfers execution to a fixed location.
+- This fixed location usually contains the starting address where the service routine for the interrupt is located.

+The interrupt mu